 - ground all equipment – not just computer components,

-- take care in the choice of floor covering.
+- take care of the choice of floor covering.

 - wear grounding straps when working on any computer architecture.